Chapter 9 Performance Measures

 9.7.1 Conventional measures for point estimators

-For the measures that we have described for evaluating point estimators, Monte Carlo standard errors can be calculated using conventional formulas.16 Recall that we have a point estimator \(T\) of a target parameter \(\theta\), and we calculate the mean of the estimator \(\bar{T}\) and its sample standard deviation \(S_T\) across \(R\) replications of the simulation process.
+For the performances measures that we have described for evaluating point estimators, Monte Carlo standard errors can be calculated using conventional formulas.17 Recall that we have a point estimator \(T\) of a target parameter \(\theta\), and we calculate the mean of the estimator \(\bar{T}\) and its sample standard deviation \(S_T\) across \(R\) replications of the simulation process.
 In addition, we will need to calculate the standardized skewness and kurtosis of \(T\) as

 \[ \begin{aligned} \text{Skewness (standardized):} & &g_T &= \frac{1}{R S_T^3}\sum_{r=1}^R \left(T_r - \bar{T}\right)^3 \\ \text{Kurtosis (standardized):} & &k_T &= \frac{1}{R S_T^4} \sum_{r=1}^R \left(T_r - \bar{T}\right)^4. \end{aligned} \tag{9.23} \]

-The bias of \(T\) is estimated as \(\bar{T} - \theta\), so the MCSE for bias is equal the MCSE of \(\bar{T}\).
-It can be estimated as \[ MCSE\left(\widehat{\Bias}(T)\right) = \sqrt{\frac{S_T^2}{R}}. \tag{9.24} \] The sampling variance of \(T\) is estimated as \(S_T^2\), with MCSE of \[ MCSE\left(\widehat{\Var}(T)\right) = S_T^2 \sqrt{\frac{k_T - 1}{R}}. \tag{9.25} \] The empirical standard error (the square root of the sampling variance) is estimated as \(S_T\).
-Using a delta method approximation17, the MCSE of \(S_T\) is \[ MCSE\left(S_T\right) = \frac{S_T}{2}\sqrt{\frac{k_T - 1}{R}}. \tag{9.26} \]
+The bias of \(T\) is estimated as \(\bar{T} - \theta\), so the MCSE for bias is equal to the MCSE of \(\bar{T}\) because \(\theta\) is fixed.
+It can be estimated as \[ MCSE\left(\widehat{\Bias}(T)\right) = \sqrt{\frac{S_T^2}{R}}. \tag{9.24} \] The sampling variance of \(T\) is estimated as \(S_T^2\), with a MCSE of \[ MCSE\left(\widehat{\Var}(T)\right) = S_T^2 \sqrt{\frac{k_T - 1}{R}}. \tag{9.25} \] The empirical standard error (the square root of the sampling variance) is estimated as \(S_T\).
+Using a delta method approximation,18 the MCSE of \(S_T\) is approximately \[ MCSE\left(S_T\right) \approx \frac{S_T}{2}\sqrt{\frac{k_T - 1}{R}}. \tag{9.26} \]

-We estimate RMSE using Equation (9.5), which can also be written as \[ \widehat{\RMSE}(T) = \sqrt{(\bar{T} - \theta)^2 + \frac{R - 1}{R} S_T^2}. \] An MCSE for the estimated mean squared error (the square of RMSE) is \[ MCSE( \widehat{MSE} ) = \sqrt{\frac{1}{R}\left[S_T^4 (k_T - 1) + 4 S_T^3 g_T\left(\bar{T} - \theta\right) + 4 S_T^2 \left(\bar{T} - \theta\right)^2\right]}. \tag{9.27} \] Again following a delta method approximation, a MCSE for the RMSE is \[ MCSE( \widehat{RMSE} ) = \frac{\sqrt{\frac{1}{R}\left[S_T^4 (k_T - 1) + 4 S_T^3 g_T\left(\bar{T} - \theta\right) + 4 S_T^2 \left(\bar{T} - \theta\right)^2\right]}}{2 \times \widehat{RMSE}}. \tag{9.28} \]
+We estimate RMSE using Equation (9.5), which can also be written as \[ \widehat{\RMSE}(T) = \sqrt{(\bar{T} - \theta)^2 + \frac{R - 1}{R} S_T^2}. \] The MCSE of the estimated mean squared error (the square of RMSE) is \[ MCSE( \widehat{MSE} ) = \sqrt{\frac{1}{R}\left[S_T^4 (k_T - 1) + 4 S_T^3 g_T\left(\bar{T} - \theta\right) + 4 S_T^2 \left(\bar{T} - \theta\right)^2\right]}. \tag{9.27} \] Again following a delta method approximation, a MCSE for the RMSE is \[ MCSE( \widehat{RMSE} ) = \frac{\sqrt{\frac{1}{R}\left[S_T^4 (k_T - 1) + 4 S_T^3 g_T\left(\bar{T} - \theta\right) + 4 S_T^2 \left(\bar{T} - \theta\right)^2\right]}}{2 \times \widehat{RMSE}}. \tag{9.28} \]

 Section 9.5 discussed circumstances where we might prefer to calculate performance measures in relative rather than absolute terms.
-For measures that are calculated by dividing a raw measure by the target parameter, the MCSE for the relative measure is simply the MCSE for the raw measure divided by the target parameter.
+For measures that are calculated by dividing a raw measure by the known target parameter, the MCSE for the relative measure is simply the MCSE for the raw measure divided by the target parameter.
 For instance, the MCSE of relative bias \(\bar{T} / \theta\) is \[ MCSE\left( \frac{\bar{T}}{\theta} \right) = \frac{1}{\theta} MCSE(\bar{T}) = \frac{S_T}{\theta \sqrt{R}}. \tag{9.29} \] MCSEs for relative variance and relative RMSE follow similarly.

-9.7.2 Less conventional measures for point estimators
+9.7.2 MCSEs for robust measures for point estimators

 In Section 9.1.2 we described several alternative performance measures for evaluating point estimators, which are less commonly used but are more robust to outliers compared to measures such as bias and variance.
 MCSEs for these less conventional measures can be obtained using results from the theory of robust statistics [@Hettmansperger2010robust; @Maronna2006robust].